With salty language, Macron berates France’s unvaccinated

 Associated Press

+PARIS (AP) — French President Emmanuel Macron burst into the presidential race with an explosive remark about the country’s minority of unvaccinated people — in an apparent effort to win support from mainstream voters but at the risk of widening divisions over the issue.
-PARIS (AP) — French President Emmanuel Macron has provoked outcries in parliament and protests from election rivals by using a vulgarity to describe his strategy for pressuring vaccine refusers to get coronavirus jabs.

-Macron used the French word “emmerder,” rooted in the French word for “crap” and meaning to rile or to bug, in an interview published by French newspaper Le Parisien on Tuesday night.
-The president made the explosive remark as lawmakers are heatedly debating new measures that would allow only the vaccinated to enjoy leisure activities such as eating out.
+Macron used a vulgarity to describe his strategy for pressuring vaccine refusers to get coronavirus jabs.
+In an interview published by Le Parisien newspaper late Tuesday, he used the word “emmerder,” rooted in the French word for “crap” and meaning to rile or to bug.
+His salty language dominated news broadcasts Wednesday.

 “The unvaccinated, I really want to bug them.
 And so we will continue doing so, to the end.
-That’s the strategy,” Le Parisien quoted the French leader as saying in a sit-down interview at the presidential Elysee Palace with a panel of its readers.
+That’s the strategy,” he said in the sit-down interview at the presidential Elysee Palace with a panel of its readers.

-His use of earthy language more commonly heard at the counters of French cafés further complicated the already difficult passage in parliament of the government’s planned new vaccine pass.
-Lawmakers debated into early Wednesday morning before their discussions were again suspended, disrupted by the furor over Macron’s remarks.
+The 44-year-old outspoken, centrist president also expressed his desire to run for reelection in April’s presidential vote.
+Yet he said he is still waiting to formally declare his candidacy because he wants to focus on the pandemic first.

+Macron’s comments come as lawmakers are heatedly debating new measures that would allow only the vaccinated to enjoy leisure activities such as eating out.
+More than 91% of adults in France are fully vaccinated.

+A government official said on condition of anonymity because he wasn’t allowed to speak publicly that “that’s the style of the president.
+He has always been very outspoken.”

+Lawmakers in parliament are debating this week the government’s planned new vaccine pass.

-The vaccine pass will exclude unvaccinated individuals from places such as restaurants, cinemas, theaters, museums and sports arenas.
+The measure will exclude unvaccinated individuals from places such as restaurants, cinemas, theaters, museums and sports arenas.
 The pass will also be required on inter-regional trains and buses, and on domestic flights.

-Opposition lawmakers protested audibly in the National Assembly chamber as Macron’s health minister, Olivier Veran, sought to defend the president’s choice of words.

-Veran said Macron’s interview demonstrated his “intention, above all, to protect the population.”

 Far-right presidential candidate Marine Le Pen, who opposed the vaccine pass proposal, said the president wants “to wage war against a portion of the French.”